yjainexcollo/AI-Persona/backend/README.md

 - Never commit your real `.env` file or secrets.
 - Use strong, unique secrets for JWT and session management.
 - Keep dependencies up to date.
-- Write tests for all business logic and authentication flows.
+- Write tests for all business logic, authentication, and multi-tenancy flows.
 - Document any architectural or security decisions in the `docs/` folder.
-- Centralized, robust logging and error handling using Winston and Express middleware.
+- Centralized, robust logging and error handling using the logger utility and Express middleware.
+- Enforce DRY, modularity, and separation of concerns throughout the codebase.

 ---